J.S. Bach’s Mass in B minor, BWV 232

-Presented in conjunction with the American Bach Society Conference and Back to Back Bach; info for the April 27 performance of the St. John Passion is HERE.
+Presented in conjunction with the American Bach Society Conference and Back to Back Bach.
+Info about the April 27 performance of the St. John Passion.

 In 1733, Johann Sebastian Bach (1685–1750), then cantor at St. Thomas’s in Leipzig, dispatched a small package to the electoral court in Dresden.
 In his accompanying letter to the Elector of Saxony, Friedrich August II, he wrote: